 - The treatment for child abuse involves first securing the safety of the child from further abuse and addressing any physical injuries from which the child may be suffering.
 The emotional needs of the child are then assessed and addressed.

 - There are many ways to prevent child abuse; every state in the U.S. has child-abuse-reporting hotlines.

 What is child abuse?

-Child abuse is any injury that is intentionally inflicted on a child by a caregiver.
+Child abuse is any injury that is intentionally inflicted on a child by a caregiver or during discipline.
 While the caregiver is usually an adult, most often the mother of the child, it can also include teenagers who are in the caregiving role, like a babysitter or a camp counselor.
 It is important to understand that child abuse must involve injury, whether physical or emotional, visible or not immediately visible.
 So while most child-care professionals (for example, psychiatrists, psychologists, pediatricians, and teachers) do not recommend the use of corporal punishment due to the risk of emotional damage and accidental physical injury, spanking a child does not automatically constitute child abuse unless the child sustains some kind of injury.

 Many children worldwide suffer abuse every year, affecting all educational and socioeconomic levels, ethnicities, cultures, and religions.
 The most common form of child abuse in the United States is being left at home alone without adult supervision, also called supervision neglect.
 All forms of neglect account for about 75% of the child-abuse reports made to child welfare authorities.
 Other common forms of child abuse include physical assault, physical neglect, emotional abuse, and sexual assault that involves physical contact.